 Also known as a ‘spacing attribute’.
 A marker occupying one cell on the teletext ‘grid’, changing that row’s attributes from that point.
 For example, one control code may be placed to change from yellow graphics to cyan text.

 Some control code functions, such as Flash/Steady can be deactivated with another code later in the row.
-Ordinarily, control codes output a blank (black) space unless held graphics are used.
+Ordinarily, control codes output a blank (black) space where placed, unless held graphics are used.

 DOUBLE HEIGHT (MODE)